tsayen/dom-to-image/README.md

 # DOM to Image

 ## What is it
 **dom-to-image** is a library which can turn arbitrary DOM node into a vector (SVG) or raster (PNG) image, written in JavaScript.
-It's based on the idea from [domvas by Paul Bakaus](https://github.com/pbakaus/domvas) and has been completely rewritten, with some bugs fixed and some new features (like web font and image support) added.
+It's based on [domvas by Paul Bakaus](https://github.com/pbakaus/domvas) and has been completely rewritten, with some bugs fixed and some new features (like web font and image support) added.

 ## Usage
 All the top level functions accept DOM node and rendering options, and return promises, which are fulfilled with corresponding data URLs.